DallanQ/terraforming_mars_ares_expedition/Manual.md

 Once all players have done this, the chosen phase cards are revealed.
 These cards determine which phases are resolved this round.
 For each phase that was chosen for this round, flip the associated phase tracking token faceup so that the name of the phase is showing.

-### B. RESOLVE PHASES STEP
+### B. RESOLVE PHASES STEP (page 11)

 During this step, players resolve the phases that were chosen during the planning step.
 The chosen phases are always resolved in the following order:

-- Development phase (pg.
-11)

-- Construction phase (pg.
-12)

-- Action phase (pg.
-14)

-- Production phase (pg.
-15)
+- DEVELOPMENT PHASE *(pg.
+11)*

+- CONSTRUCTION PHASE *(pg.
+12)*

+- ACTION PHASE *(pg.
+14)*

+- PRODUCTION PHASE *(pg.
+15)*

+- RESEARCH PHASE *(pg.
+15)*

-Each player resolves each of the chosen phases(and only the chosen phases) once in this round.
+Each player resolves each of the chosen phases (and only the chosen phases) once in this round.
 Players resolve each other chosen phase simultaneously.
-Once all players have finished with a phase, they all move onto the next chosen phase

-If multiple players choose the same phrase, that phrace is resoved only once.
-If a phase is not chosen, each player skips that phrase this round.

-When you choose a phrase, you will receive the specific bonus in that phrase that is listed at the bottome of the phrase card

-I. DEVELOPMENT PHASE (pg.
-11) II.
-CONSTRUCTION PHASE (pg.
-12) III.
-ACTION PHASE (pg.
-14) IV.
-PRODUCTION PHASE (pg.
-15) V. RESEARCH PHASE (pg.
-15)

-Each player resolves each of the chosen phases (and only the chosen phases) once in the round.
-Players resolve each chosen phase simultaneously.
 Once all players have finished with a phase, they all move onto the next chosen phase.

 If multiple players choose the same phase, that phase is resolved only once.
 If a phase is not chosen, each player skips that phase this round.

-When you choose a phase, you will receive the specific bonus in that phase that is listed at the bottom of the phase card.
+When you choose a phrase, you will receive the specific bonus in that phrase that is listed at the bottom of the phrase card.

-I DEVELOPMENT PHASE:
+#### I DEVELOPMENT PHASE: (page 11)

 During this phase, each player may play one green project card from their hand by paying its cost.
-See Playing Project Cards on page 12.
-Bonus: If you chose this phase, the cost of the card you play this phase is reduced by 3 MC.
+See Playing Project Cards on page 12. ***Bonus: If you chose this phase, the cost of the card you play this phase is reduced by 3 MC***.

 After playing a green card, make sure to adjust the corresponding capability or production track on your player board.

-## I

-## Development Development

-Each player may play 1 green project card.

-Pay 3 MC less for the card you play this phase.

 Reminder: Players may discard project cards in hand at any time to gain 3 MC.
 This can be done for any reason.
 Whenever a player discards a card for any reason, it is discarded facedown to the project card discard pile.

-II CONSTRUCTION PHASE:
+#### II CONSTRUCTION PHASE: (page 12)

-During this phase, each player may play one blue or one red project card from their hand by paying its cost.
-Bonus: If you chose this phase, you can either: Draw a card before or after playing a card this phase OR you may play an additional blue or red card this phase.
+During this phase, each player may play one blue or one red project card from their hand by paying its cost. ***Bonus: If you chose this phase, you can either: Draw a card before or after playing a card this phase OR you may play an additional blue or red card this phase.***

-## Ii

-## Construction Construction

-Each player may play 1 blue card OR 1 red card.

-Tip to save table space: Play green cards along the bottom of your player board on the right side.
+**Tip to save table space**: Play green cards along the bottom of your player board on the right side.
 You can overlap them so that just the production box and tags along the left side are showing.

 Play blue cards in a row above your green cards.
 You can overlap them so that just the ability icons and tags along the left side are showing.

 Play red cards in either row, you can overlap them so just the tags are showing.

-Draw a card OR Play an additional blue card OR red card this phase.

-PLAYING PROJECT CARDS The cost to play a project card must be paid with MC.
+#### PLAYING PROJECT CARDS (page 12)

+The cost to play a project card must be paid with MC.
 You can use MC cubes you have and/or discard other project cards in your hand at a rate of 3 MC per card.
-Any overpayment in cards is returned to you using cubes.
-(Ex.
+Any overpayment in cards is returned to you using cubes. (***Ex.
 You can play an 8 MC card by discarding two cards and paying 2 MC, or by discarding three cards in hand.
-If you discard the three cards, you will receive 1 MC back.)
+If you discard the three cards, you will receive 1 MC back.***)

-## Requirements
+##### REQUIREMENTS (page 12)

 Some cards have additional requirements in order to play them.
-Cards with requirements have a checkmark icon ( requirements are listed in the text box at the bottom of the card next to the same checkmark icon ( or temperature requirement, that requirement needs to have been met at the start of the phase in order for you to be able to play it.
-If the requirements of a card are not met, you cannot play that card.
+Cards with requirements have a checkmark icon (> Image of a checkmark icon) next to the cost of the card.
+These requirements are listed in the text box at the bottom of the card next to the same checkmark icon (> Image of a checkmark icon) and shown in icons at the top.
+If a card has an ocean, oxygen or temperature requirement, that requirement needs to have been met **at the start of the phase** in order for you to be able to play it. _If the requirements of a card are not met, you cannot play that card._

-## ) Next To The Cost Of The Card.
-These

-) and shown in icons at the top.
-If a card has an ocean, oxygen,

-## Steel And Titanium
+##### STEEL AND TITANIUM (page 12)

-The cost of Project cards with a building tag ( MC for each steel
+The cost of Project cards with a building tag (> Image of a building tag), regardless of color, is reduced by 2 MC for each steel (> Image of steel) you have.

-you have.

-), regardless of color, is reduced by 2

-The cost of Project cards with a space tag ( MC for each titanium
+The cost of Project cards with a space tag (> Image of a space tag), regardless of color, is reduced by 3 MC for each titanium (> Image of titanium) you have.

-you have.

-), regardless of color, is reduced by 3

 The cost to play a card cannot be reduced below zero.

 You may play cards that raise parameters beyond their maximums or add special resources when you don't have a card to add them to.
 You will simply not receive the benefits of those effects.

-## Iv

-Example: Bob wants to play Microprocessors, which is a green card that costs 17 MC.
-Microprocessors has a building tag ( cards with building tags is reduced by 4 MC.
+***Example***: *Bob wants to play Microprocessors, which is a green card that costs 17 MC.
+Microprocessors has a building tag (> Image of a building tag).
+1 Bob has two steel, so his cost to play cards with building tags is reduced by 4 MC.
 2 Bob chose the development phase this turn, so his cost to play this green card is reduced by 3 MC.
-Thus, Bob's cost to play Microprocessors is 17-4-3=10.
+Thus, Bob's cost to play Microprocessors is 17-4-3=10.*

-).
-1 Bob has two steel, so his cost to play

-3 Bob has 4 MC cubes which he can use to pay for the card, but that leaves Bob 6 MC short of playing it.
+*3 Bob has 4 MC cubes which he can use to pay for the card, but that leaves Bob 6 MC short of playing it.
 Bob can discard two project cards from his hand at a rate of 3 MC each to pay for the remaining 6 MC.
-4 Bob chooses to discard two cards and spends his 4 MC cubes, and places Microprocessors into play.
+4 Bob chooses to discard two cards and spends his 4 MC cubes, and places Microprocessors into play.*

-5 Bob resolves the immediate effect of the card which is "Draw two cards.
+*5 Bob resolves the immediate effect of the card which is "Draw two cards.
 Then, discard a card."
-Finally, Bob is done with the development phase.
+Finally, Bob is done with the development phase.*

-## Microprocessors Microprocessors

-1717

-Draw two cards.
-Then, discard a card.
-During the production phase, this produces 3 heat.

-163

-5

-## I

-## Development Development

-3

-1

-## I-Ii

-1010

-Minemine Each player may play 1 green project card.

-2

-Pay 3 MC less for the card you play this phase.

-4

-+

-When you play a

-, you pay

-## 4 Mc Less For It.

-164

-III ACTION PHASE:
+#### III ACTION PHASE: (page 14)

 Each player may resolve the "Action:" ability on each of their cards in play once during this phase.
-Each player may resolve any number of the standard actions any number of times.
-Bonus: If you chose this phase, you may resolve the "Action:" ability on one of your cards in play an additional time.
+Each player may resolve any number of the standard actions any number of times. ***Bonus: If you chose this phase, you may resolve the "Action:" ability on one of your cards in play an additional time.***

-## Iii

-## Action Action

-Each player activates any "Action:" effects and Standard Actions.

-## Standard Actions
+##### STANDARD ACTONS (page 14)

 During the action phase, players may use the standard actions printed on their player boards.
 Those actions are:

-You may activate one "Action:" an additional time.

-8

-8

 - Spend 8 plants to gain a forest VP and raise the oxygen one step.